cuburt/llm-wrappers/chatbot/README.md

   - /models/gemini:generate-code

 ### To run streamlit app locally:
-- go to xai/textanalytics/chatbots/components/app folder
+- go to chatbot/streamlit-app folder
-- run pip install -r requirements
-- (For DX) run streamlit run dx.py --server.port=8081 --server.address=127.0.0.1
+- build docker locally and run on localhost, or
-- (For VoltMX) run streamlit run iq.py --server.port=8081 --server.address=127.0.0.1
+- run streamlit run iq.py --server.port=8081 --server.address=12 7.0.0.1
 - you can now access the app in localhost:8081 once streamlit app is built.

 ### Input payload structure: